Decoding Autism Now

 Tryptophan diversion, SIRT1 fuel loss, and the lethal loop on learning

-Under chronic inflammation, tryptophan is pulled into the kynurenine pathway instead of toward serotonin.
-This leads to three key problems:
+Under chronic inflammation, the enzyme IDO1 pulls tryptophan into the kynurenine pathway instead of toward serotonin.
+This creates two parallel downstream consequences — not one.

-- NAD⁺ is not produced fast enough to keep up with demand, even if some is still present
+• NAD⁺ is not produced fast enough to keep up with demand — leaving SIRT1 under-powered and mitochondria under-supported

 4A–4B — Cleanup System Failure (Autophagy / Mitophagy)